 You do not require a doctor’s sickness certificate for any illness lasting seven days or less.
-Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or you can complete a form online and print it off using this link
+Your employer may however require you to complete a self-certification form (SC2) which is available from your employer or please use link Self certification

 Evidence that you are sick